Home » Blog » Uncategorized » Do Rats Make Noise When Trapped?

 Types of communicative sounds (vocalizations, body language)

 Rat noises can be both vocal and non-vocal.
 Almost all rat vocalizations include chirps, squeaks, and chattering sounds.
-Rats also use non-vocal sounds, such as teeth chattering and foot stomping, to communicate.
+Rats also communicate with non-vocal sounds, such as teeth chattering and foot stomping.

 In addition to vocalizations, rats use body language to communicate.
 They utilize their tails, ears, and whiskers to communicate information.
 For instance, a rat sensing danger may puff up its fur and arch its back to seem larger.